 Cultural tourism products, motivations and existing gap

-Tourism has been highly seasonal there.
+Tourism has been highly seasonal in Utsjoki.
 The main season has been summer and the main attraction the river Teno offering the possibility to catch wild salmon.
 However, the situation is now changing.
-The season is moving towards winter and away from fishing tourism, due to changes in the fishing regulations.
+The municipality wants to develop year-round sustainable tourism that is not dependent on salmon because the number of salmons in the river varies from year to year and the fishing regulations vary accordingly.
+For example, in summer 2021 salmon fishing in Teno is forbidden altogether.
 Cultural tourism is less developed in Utsjoki than nature-based tourism but both nature-based activities and cultural attractions are marketed to the tourists.
-Tourism is increasing and becoming more international, and there is a need to combine tourism with Sámi culture in socially and culturally sustainable ways.
+In Sámi culture nature is seen as an important part of the culture and the two are strongly intertwined.
+When tourism is increasing and becoming more international, there is a need to combine tourism with Sámi culture in socially and culturally sustainable ways.
+There is a need for giving correct information for tourists about the culture, local way of life and everyman’s rights.
 According to the representatives of the municipality, the SmartCulTour project could be of help here.

 What we would like to reach with the SmartCulTour project is a local common understanding of cultural tourism development in the area: Do the local communities want to develop cultural tourism in the area, and if yes, what kind of cultural tourism and how?
 For that purpose, we need to provide the local communities with information about the possibilities and impacts of cultural tourism, especially sustainable Indigenous form of cultural tourism, and what kind of tourists cultural tourists are.
-To be able to provide this information, we need to study sustainable Arctic Indigenous tourism demand and trends, both qualitatively and quantitatively.
-We also need to involve the local communities and stakeholders with various methods to discuss among themselves about the current problems in local tourism, alternative solutions to these problems and future development directions, and to encourage them to cultural tourism planning and implementation together.
-We would like the local communities and stakeholders to discuss together whether their want to develop cultural tourism in their area, and if yes, what kind of cultural tourism, what kind of tourists they want to have in their area, which parts of their culture they want to represent to the tourists and how, and who wants to do it, or who is allowed to do it.
+We also need to involve the local communities and stakeholders with various methods to discuss among themselves about the current problems in local tourism, alternative solutions to these problems and future development directions, and to encourage them to cultural tourism planning and development together.
+We would like the local communities and stakeholders to discuss together whether they want to develop cultural tourism in their area, and if yes, what kind of cultural tourism, what kind of tourists they want to have in their area, which parts of their culture they want to represent to the tourists and how, and who wants to do it, or who is allowed to do it.
 We would also like to test and develop indicators with which to follow the cultural and social sustainability of tourism in the area and to set limits of acceptable change together with local communities and stakeholders.